ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

-### Explain how you logged into the FTP server.
+### Explain how you logged into the SFTP server.
 What was the password?

-### What is in the flag.txt file located on the FTP server?
+### What is in the flag.txt file located on the SFTP server?

+### Now finish the task by logging into the company's server.
+Explain how you did this.

+### What is in the text file located on the server?